Triple Higgs Production at Muon Colliders in the Higgs Triplet Model: Results and Discussion

 In Fig.~\ref{figure:sm_htm_comparison}, the cross sections for both scenarios are compared to the SM predictions.
 For Scenario I, the ratio of the HTM cross section to the SM cross section is in the range $50 < \sigma^{HTM}/\sigma^{SM} < 60$, whereas for Scenario II, this ratio increases to $90 < \sigma^{HTM}/\sigma^{SM} < 110$.
 This suggests that the coupling $\lambda_{H^0 h^0 h^0}$ plays a crucial role in enhancing the production cross section.

-Figs.~\ref{fig:histo_htm_scI} and~\ref{fig:histo_htm_scII} present the transverse momentum $P_T$ distributions of the Higgs boson carrying the highest $P_T$, ($P_T > 0$ and $|y| < 5$), at center-of-mass energies of $\sqrt{s} = 3, 6, 9,$ and $10$ TeV.
+In the HTM, Figs.~\ref{fig:histo_htm_scI} and~\ref{fig:histo_htm_scII} present the transverse momentum $P_T$ distributions of the Higgs boson with the highest $P_T$ ($P_T > 0$ and $|y| < 5$) for both scenarios I and II, at center-of-mass energies $\sqrt{s} = 3, 6, 9,$ and $10$ TeV.
 In Scenario II, the peak of the transverse momentum distribution is higher compared to both Scenario I and the SM.
 Meanwhile, the rapidity distributions exhibit a similar shape across different center-of-mass energies.

 Additionally, the charged Higgs mass hierarchies differ between the two scenarios.
 In Scenario~I, the hierarchy is $M_{H^\pm} > M_{H^{\pm\pm}}$, with the neutral Higgs masses approximately satisfying $M_{H^0} \approx M_{A^0}$.
 In contrast, Scenario~II exhibits a reversed hierarchy, where $ M_{H^\pm} < M_{H^{\pm\pm}}$ and $M_{H^0} > M_{A^0}$.